 Since the Pyramid was constructed in 1991, a lack of regulation and a rush to capitalize on parking needs lead to an onslaught of demolition throughout the neighborhood.

 The story of the Pinch, represented today by its 19 remaining witnesses, is integral to the story of Memphis as a whole.
 It was the site of Spanish Fort San Fernando in the 18th century, and American Fort Adams soon after.
-In the early 19th century, the founding fathers of Memphis, Overton, Winchester and Jackson, planned their new city from legendary Bell Tavern, and early steamboat passengers found respite at Paddy Meagher’s Ordinary.
+In the early 19th century, the surveyors appointed by city founders Overton, Winchester and Jackson planned the new city from legendary Bell Tavern, and early steamboat passengers found respite at Paddy Meagher’s Ordinary.

 By the mid-19th century, the neighborhood was home to large numbers of Irish, Jewish, Italian, Russian, and Greek immigrants.
 It gained the name “Pinch-Gut” after the thin waists of its impoverished residents, but many entrepreneurial new Americans thrived in Memphis’ first commercial district; first the Irish, and then the Jewish community after the yellow fever epidemics.